 - 3.5.3 Testing Data Requirements for all Scale-up Storage Products: The following test data is required for each configuration submitted for certification as ENERGY STAR: - i.
-The manufacturer must choose a workload type for testing from 1.l.2. - ii.
-The manufacturer must choose a single type of or combination of hard disk storage devices and solid state storage devices which result in the highest work/watt for that workload type.
-The amount of solid state storage devices in the tested configuration in a hybrid disk/solid state configuration cannot exceed 30% of the addressable storage being represented by solid state unless the product is testing with only solid state devices in which all devices in the configuration shall be solid state devices. - iii.
-For the chosen workload type, physical data for all measurements listed in Table 6 or Table 7 shall be submitted for a manufacturer determined Optimal Configuration point Additionally: - iv.
-To certify additional workload types, repeat the above starting at 3.5.3.i for a different workload. - v.
+The manufacturer must choose a workload type for testing from 1.I.2. - ii.
+The manufacturer must choose a single type or combination of types (in the case of a hybrid hard disk/solid state storage device product) of hard disk storage devices and/or solid state storage devices which result in the highest work/watt for that workload type.
+The addressable storage of the solid state storage devices in the tested configuration of a hybrid hard disk/solid state storage device product family cannot exceed 30%.For the chosen workload type, physical data for all measurements listed in Table 6 or Table 7 shall be submitted for a manufacturer determined Optimal Configuration point Additionally: - iii.
+To certify additional workload types, repeat the above starting at 3.5.3.i for a different workload. - iv.
 The following rules apply to all testing above: - (a) Verification testing of COM features (Table 4) specified by the storage product shall be executed at least once using storage devices of the vender's choice.
 Once verified there is no requirement to re-execute the COM verification testing procedure with different storage devices. - 3.5.4 Testing Data Requirements for all Scale-out Storage Products: The following test data is required for each configuration submitted for certification as ENERGY STAR: - i.
 All testing and data requirements of Sections 3.5.3 shall be followed. - ii.
 When testing, the smallest marketed quantity of storage controllers / nodes shall be tested. - iii.
 Additional systems with a larger quantity of storage controllers may be optionally submitted. - 3.5.5 Data for display on the ENERGY STAR website shall be submitted for each ENERGY STAR certified storage product or storage product family. - i.
 Whenever possible, Partners should also provide a hyperlink to a more detailed power calculator on their website that purchasers can use to understand power and performance data for specific configurations within the product family. - 3.5.6 The following information will be displayed on the ENERGY STAR website: - i.
 Product model name, model number, and SKU or other configuration identification number; - ii.
-A list of important product characteristics, including;
+A list of important product characteristics, including; - (a) System configuration and tested I/O type; - (b) Storage controller details (e.g. model name and number); - (c) Software configuration and transfer protocols used in testing;

-- (a) System configuration and tested I/O type; - (b) Storage controller details (e.g. model name and number); - (c) Software configuration and transfer protocols used in testing; - (d) Storage controller power supply information; - (e) Storage device drawer power supply information; - (f) Storage devices used per optimization points; - (g) Input power and environmental characteristics during testing; - (h) System power optimization capabilities; - (i) Inlet air temperature and power consumption reporting capabilities. - iii.
+- (d) Storage controller power supply information; - (e) Storage device drawer power supply information; - (f) Storage devices used per optimization points; - (g) Input power and environmental characteristics during testing; - (h) System power optimization capabilities; - (i) Inlet air temperature and power consumption reporting capabilities. - iii.
 A list of optimal configurations of certified product families; and disclosure of the time period used for data averaging. - iv.
 A list of power management and other power saving features available and enabled by default; - v.
 Specified thermal measurements conducted during testing; - vi.
 For product families, a list of certified storage products within the family; and - vii.
 Energy Efficiency Performance data (performance/watt) for required active and idle state test reporting specified in Table 10 or Table 11 below: